 Further information about LSAY is available from the Longitudinal Surveys of Australian Youth website.

-Through its consultancy arm, NCVER provides professional research and evaluation services to Australian and international clients.
+Through its consultancy arm, NCVER provides a professional research and analysis consultancy service across Australia and internationally for a wide range of clients.
 NCVER consults in areas ranging from the training needs of diverse groups, analysis of industry skill requirements, program evaluations and research into a range of national training policy and practice issues.
 Our focus is on projects that are:

 - strategic and of national significance